 These unfavourable interest rates could total thousands of dollars in extra charges, and they will continue to rise if you don’t pay off your debt sooner rather than later.

-If it gets that bad, you may find it difficult to borrowing more money or building your savings.
+If it gets that bad, you may find it difficult to borrow more money or build your savings.

 You may be paying them for a long time.
 But, at the end of the day, you’ll have less money to spend on what’s really important to you.

 A major consequence of not paying down debt is the frustration of striving to stay on top of your debt that just grows and grows.